Meet the Team

 Octavine Horton Program Manager - Winnebago & Boone Counties

-Octavine Horton is a dedicated advocate with over 10 years of experience in mental health and substance abuse services.
-Passionate about empowering individuals whose voices are often unheard, she has devoted her career to creating meaningful connections and fostering hope within the communities she serves.
+Passionate about empowering individuals whose voices are often unheard, Octavine has devoted her career to creating meaningful connections and fostering hope within the communities she serves.
+Known for her compassionate approach, she believes that every person has a unique purpose in life and that, with faith, support, and guidance, that purpose can be realized.

-Through her work, Octavine continues to champion programs and initiatives that provide care, resources, and a platform for those navigating mental health and substance use challenges, emphasizing dignity, empowerment, and the transformative power of community support.
+She leads with love, integrity, and ambition, striving to inspire others to reach their full potential while ensuring that support, understanding, and advocacy are always available.
+Through her work, Octavine continues to champion programs and initiatives that provide care, resources, and a platform for those navigating mental health and substance use challenges, emphasizing dignity, empowerment, and the transformative power of community support

 Teagan Ferraresi Harm Reduction Educator - McHenry County